Mentality of north India and Parliament still not conducive for women's quota: Sharad Pawar | Politics

 Mentality of north India and Parliament still not conducive for women's quota: Sharad Pawar

-This means even for people from my party, it was not digestible, he added.The former Union minister said all parties should keep trying to get the bill passed.When I was the chief minister of Maharashtra, reservations for women in local bodies like ZP and Panchayat Samiti were introduced.
+This means even for people from my party, it was not digestible, he said.The NCP chief said all parties should keep trying to get the bill passed.When I was the chief minister of Maharashtra, reservation for women was introduced in local bodies like the Zilla Parishad and Panchayat Samiti.

 - Country: